We have built a pipeline that addresses the most serious manifestations of liver conditions.

 MASH is a growing global epidemic fueled by increasing levels of obesity and metabolic disease.
 It is estimated that 3 to 5% of the global population is affected by MASH, though the disease is underdiagnosed.
 Prevalence of MASH will increase by 15-56% depending on region by 2030.
 The potential ability of FGF21-based MASH therapies to treat patients with T2D could be particularly important given the prevalence of T2D in MASH patients and the role of FGF21 in improving glycemic control.
 If MASH is left untreated and progresses to advanced fibrosis (cirrhosis), which can lead to liver failure, liver cancer or death.

-In a Phase 2 trial, reductions in markers of liver injury and fibrosis in phenotypic MASH patients and improvements in markers of metabolic health were observed with once-monthly dosing of BOS-580.
-To date, BOS-580 has demonstrated low discontinuation rates in clinical trials.
+In a Phase 2a trial, reductions in markers of liver injury and fibrosis in phenotypic MASH patients and improvements in markers of metabolic health were observed with once-monthly dosing of efimosfermin.
+To date, efimosfermin has demonstrated low discontinuation rates in clinical trials.
 The most commonly observed adverse events have been of GI in nature.

 ONCOLOGY